software-architecture-guild/katas-2025/README.md

 **Key takeaways**:

 1. Grading the Aptitude Test takes approximately 3 hours.
 This process involves two primary tasks: evaluating answers and providing comments for incorrect responses.
 Since no specific data is available, **we assume an equal time distribution of 50% for grading and 50% for feedback**.
 2. Grading the Architecture Submission takes approximately 8 hours.
 This involves three key tasks: reviewing the candidate's submitted architecture, assessing it against predefined criteria, and writing detailed feedback.
-In the absence of precise data, **we assume an equal time distribution of 33% for understanding the submission, 33% for grading, and 33% for providing feedback**.
+Without precise data, **we assume an equal time distribution of 33% for understanding the submission, 33% for grading, and 33% for providing feedback**.
-3. While reducing candidate wait times is possible, it is entirely dependent on the time required for test validation and grading.
+3. Reducing candidate wait times is possible but entirely depends on the time required for test validation and grading.
 Therefore, wait time improvements cannot be addressed in isolation.

 ### Context Viewpoint

 > *Describes the relationships, dependencies, and interactions between the system and its environment (the people, systems, and external entities with which it interacts).*

-Detailed description of logical structure of the system can be found by in a [separate document](current_state/context_viewpoint/README.md).
-Here we will point out the most important aspects of current structure.
+A detailed description of the system's logical structure can be found in a [separate document](current_state/context_viewpoint/README.md).
+Here, we will point out the most important aspects of the current structure.

 #### Level 2 - Container diagram - Certification Platform

 > The Container diagram shows the high-level shape of the software architecture and how responsibilities are distributed across it.
-It also shows the major technology choices and how the containers communicate with one another
+It also shows the major technology choices and how the containers communicate.

 We propose a revised logical organization for the system, with slight modifications from the current structure.
-Our goal is to re-group components into the following categories to provide better clarity when explaining future system changes.
+We aim to re-group components into the following categories to clarify future system changes better.

 > [!NOTE]
-> *If the existing structure differs from our assumptions, it will introduce a prerequisite implementation step before any proposed AI-related changes can be implemented.
+> *If the existing structure differs from our assumptions, a prerequisite implementation step will be introduced before any proposed AI-related changes can be implemented.
 This step would involve aligning logical structure with the necessary structure to support AI integration.*

 ![Diagram](current_state/context_viewpoint/level2_containers.png)